High-paying remote jobs are real.

 It can also be a good move for people with customer support, account management, training, operations, or SaaS experience.

-Check call load, time zones, renewal pressure, travel requirements, and account ownership before accepting.
+Check call load, time zones, renewal pressure, travel requirements, account ownership, and whether customer success is treated as support, sales, or a true success role.

 A customer success role can be great.